"Bound luminosity" state in the extended Dicke model: Dynamics of the extended Dicke model

 The first two stationary points $\vb x_\pm^\text{pole}$ correspond to spin aligned along $z$--axis and the oscillator being at the origin of the $p$--$q$ plane.
 Other two stationary points $\vb x_\pm$ exist when

-For $\varepsilon \leqslant 1$ these points correspond to superradiant phase in which the spin alignes itself along the $y$ axis and non--zero average of photonic momentum $p$ appears.
-The $y$ component of the spin at $\vb x_\pm$ can be written as
+For $-1<\varepsilon <0$ these points correspond to superradiant phase in which the spin tends to align itself along the $y$ axis and non--zero average of photonic momentum $\hat p$ appears \cite{Seidov_JOPA}.
+The $y$ component of the spin at $\vb x_\pm$ can be written as: